Without You (Badfinger song): Badfinger original

 First recorded by the rock group Badfinger, the song was composed by two of its members.
 Pete Ham wrote a song originally titled "If It's Love", but it had lacked a strong chorus.
 At the time of writing, the band shared residence with the Mojos at 7 Park Avenue in Golders Green.
 One evening, in the midst of the parties, songwriting, touring, in Golders Green, Ham and his girlfriend Beverly Tucker were about to go out for the evening.
 But just as they were leaving Tom Evans said he had an idea for a song – Ham said, "Not tonight, I've promised Bev."
 But she thought he would be wondering if he had done the right thing later, if he went out.
 She told him, "Go into the studio, I'm fine about it..."
 He replied, "Your mouth is smiling, but your eyes are sad."
 The song Ham wrote that night was called "If it's Love" and has the verse "Well I can't forget tomorrow, when I think of all my sorrow, I had you there but then I let you go, and now it's only fair that I should let you know ... if it's love".
 But Ham wasn't happy with the chorus.

 Evans' relationship with his future wife Marianne influenced his lyrics:

 Both Ham and Evans said they did not consider the song to have much potential at the time Badfinger recorded it, and the track was slotted to close the first side of their 1970 album No Dice.
 Badfinger's recording of the song, which is more brusque than its successors' versions, was not released as a single in Europe or North America.

+Stereogum reviewer Tom Breihan said of Badfinger's version that it "is strummy and direct, but it also sounds like a blueprint, not a final version.
+They could’ve turned it into a showstopping ballad, but they didn’t."

+Ultimate Classic Rock critic Michael Gallucci rated it as Badfinger's 4th-best song, calling it a "quiet gem" that "hits all the right emotional notes."
+Classic Rock critic Rob Hughes rated it Badfinger's 6th-best song, saying it is "less saccharine and more understated [than the Nilsson and Carey versions], delivered with a genuine sense of anguish."
+Paul McCartney called it "the killer song of all time."

-The two writers of the song, Ham and Evans, later committed suicide due to legal and financial issues.
+The two writers of the song, Ham and Evans, later died by suicide due to legal and financial issues.
 In Evans' case, it was a dispute over songwriting royalties for "Without You" that precipitated his action.
 Songwriting royalties had become the subject of constant legal wrangling for Evans, and in 1983, following an acrimonious argument with his bandmate Joey Molland over the royalties for the song, Evans hanged himself.